Had an issue with

 • Technical Issues on Sale Days: Website crashes, checkout failures, or losing tickets in the cart.

-• Non-Delivery of Tickets: Customers not receiving tickets via email or mobile app issues.
+• Non-Delivery of Tickets: Issues with customers not receiving tickets via email or the mobile app.

-Paid $115 each for tickets that Ticketek is now selling for $50.
+Paid $115 each for tickets that Ticketek that are now selling for $50 each.
 When I asked for a refund for the price difference, they said prices are set by the promoter and refused to help.
 This feels unfair and has left me frustrated with their lack of resolution. - James

 Ticketek claims they refunded my tickets for The Weeknd to my old credit card, which is now closed.
 I’ve chased them six times with no response, and I’m still waiting for my money.
 The lack of communication is beyond frustrating. - Paul